Friden 130 Advertisement - Russian Envy

 This (clearly staged) advertisement speaks to the fascination of a visiting Russian technical delegation in a Friden 130 calculator that they happened to stumble across while visiting an architectural firm in the US.

 One wonders if this visit (which actually did take place) could have led to a virtually identical version of the Friden 130, the Felix CE-30 (pictured above) ending up actually being sold in Russia in the 1970's.
-The Felix CE-30 is extremely rare today, and at this point, only one machine is positively known to be in existence, although it's likely that other examples of the machine are hidden away across Eastern Europe.
+The Felix CE-30 is extremely rare today, and at this point, only two examples of which are positively known to be in existence, although it's likely that other examples of the machine are hidden away across Eastern Europe.

-ICE Felix (Felix Electronics Factory), an electronics manufacturing firm established in 1970 in Bucharest, Romania, acquired license from Friden's European engineering and manufacturing branch, Friden Holland N.V., located in Nijmegen, Netherlands, to manufacture Friden electronic calculators.
+ICE Felix (Felix Electronics Factory), an electronics manufacturing firm established in 1970 in Bucharest, Romania, acquired license from Friden's European engineering and manufacturing branch, Friden Holland N.V., located in Nijmegen, Netherlands, to manufactur, sell, and support these copies of the Friden 130.